Fen Line Users Association

 This new station will give travellers from Fen Line stations direct access to Addenbrooke's and Papworth hospitals and to employment on the Biomedical Campus.
 Construction is under way, and the station is expected to open some time in 2025, probably in late spring.
 We have been assured that all trains will call there; the project includes raising the speed limit at Shepreth Branch Junction to partly compensate for the extra journey time.

-There is more detail on the project here and pictures of work at the site here and in our picture library.
+There is more detail on the project here and pictures of work at the site here and in our picture library and a video here.

 GBR